Military history of Vietnam: Modern period

 When the Vietnam War ended, the Khmer Rouge, which then controlled Cambodia, claimed the Mekong Delta being a historical part of Cambodia.
 When Vietnam refused to cede the delta to Cambodia, the Khmer Rouge responded by conducting several border skirmishes, infiltrations and sabotage.
-By the late 1978, Vietnam invaded Cambodia, and after two weeks of fighting, Vietnamese forces captured Pnomh Penh.
+By the late 1978, Vietnam invaded Cambodia, and after two weeks of fighting, Vietnamese forces captured Phnom Penh.
 Vietnam occupied Cambodia until 1988.